Hyman Roth: The Godfather Part II

 By the timeline of this film, Roth is based in Miami.
 Though in poor health, he is extremely wealthy, having made a fortune by running his own organized crime outfit, assisted by his right-hand man, Sicilian Johnny Ola.
 Roth forms a partnership with Michael Corleone for a profitable business enterprise with the corrupt Cuban government of Fulgencio Batista and a number of major American corporations to take control of a casino in Reno.
 Roth secretly plans to assassinate Michael, partly to avenge Moe Greene's murder (as depicted in The Godfather).
 Roth instructs Ola to befriend Michael's brother Fredo, who provides Ola (and Roth) information about Michael that enables them to make an attempt on his life.

-Michael quickly realizes that Roth perpetrated the murder plot.
-Remembering his father's advice to "keep enemies close", he maintains a good business relationship with Roth.
+Michael quickly realizes that Roth ordered the hit.
+Remembering his father's advice to "keep your friends close, but your enemies closer", he maintains a good business relationship with Roth.
 Michael also suspects a mole within the Corleone family aided Roth, and needs time to uncover his identity.

 On New Year's Eve 1958, the last night of Batista's rule, Michael orders Roth killed, confiding to Fredo that Roth will not see the New Year.
-Michael's bodyguard Busetta attempts to assassinate Roth, who has been recuperating in a hospital, by smothering him with a pillow.
-However, this assassination attempt is thwarted by Cuban soldiers who enter the hospital ward and open fire on Busetta, killing him instead.
-Moments later, Fidel Castro's army enters the city, overthrowing the Batista regime and further ruining Michael's plans, as well as those of Roth, who intended to pass ownership of his Cuban casinos to various Mafia heads, with Michael gaining control of the Capri.
+Michael's bodyguard Bussetta attempts to assassinate Roth, who has been recuperating in a hospital, by smothering him with a pillow.
+However, this assassination attempt is thwarted by Cuban soldiers who enter the hospital ward and open fire on Bussetta, killing him instead.
+Moments later, Fidel Castro's army enters the city, overthrowing the Batista regime and further ruining Michael's plans, as well as those of Roth, who had intended to pass ownership of his Cuban casinos to various Mafia heads, with Michael gaining control of the Capri.